Assets

 Andrey Valentinovich Tretyakov, presidential administration.
 Officially: Chief Advisor to the Department for Interaction in Religious Organizations of the Office of Internal Policy of the President of the Russian Federation.
 In fact: a key specialist in the Russian Orthodox Church in the AP; knows all and all in the church; advises Yarin and prepares specific solutions for him.
 There were rumors that it was Tretyakov who leads the telegram channel "Tserchach."

 Sergey Alekseevich Melnikov, Presidential Administration.
 Officially: Executive Secretary of the Council for Interaction with Religious Associations under the President of the Russian Federation.
-In fact: oversees the key leaders of the Russian Orthodox Church in the AP, creating a hardware counterweight to Tretyakov, which is why friction often arises between them; besides ROC is engaged in the Russian Protestants.
+In fact: oversees the key leaders of the Russian Orthodox Church in the AP, creating a hardware counterweight to Tretyakov, which is why friction often arises between them; in addition to the Russian Orthodox Church, it is engaged in Russian Protestants.

 Activists, lobbyists and sponsors